Kimmel Wins, Tylenol Loses

 So you give them the MMR and then you give them the chickenpox vaccine later.

-All that's going to, like the people who are wealthier, who have health insurance, who can go to their doctors, and just, and most of those doctors are going to be like, no, we're still going to give them to you all at once.
+All that's going to, like, the people who are wealthier, who have health insurance, who can go to their doctors and just, and most of those doctors are going to be like, no, we're still going to give them to you all at once.

-But for poorer families, from people who rely on like going to like a public health clinic or whatever, you're right.
+But for poorer families, from people who rely on like, like going to like a public health clinic, whatever, you're right.
+It's just going to be, it's going to be more inconvenient to get vaccines.

+And so there's just gonna be fewer parents who remember to go back and get the chickenpox vaccine.
 And then there, he also talked about like shrinking down the dosage size and giving you more of them.

+So you have like four of them, he said, maybe he was like kind of winging it again.
 The other part of this too is it's like just stepping back.

-the doc, the doctors and experts who have like worked on vaccine policy and thought about this deeply are trying to protect kids on a vast scale as best as they can.
+the doctors and experts who have like worked on vaccine policy and thought about this deeply are trying to protect kids on a vast scale as best as they can.
+And it's like, why is this the schedule?

-It's not because they want to load up kids all at once because they're what, like fucking sadists, because they don't want what's best for the kids.
+It's not because they want to load up kids all at once, because they're what, like fucking sadists, because they don't want what's best for the kids.

-No, they've like looked at the data and they've looked at
+No, they've looked at the data and they've looked at what happens when kids don't get vaccined.

 They look at just the time if as you spread out those vaccines across a whole country, that's a whole bunch more people that aren't vaccinated.